 Milwaukee’s water source is Lake Michigan, the sixth largest freshwater lake on earth.
 Unlike communities that depend on finite sources of groundwater, Milwaukee has excess capacity in its water supply.
 Water treated and used is returned to the lake.

-Milwaukee offers inexpensive water and water service.
+Milwaukee offers low cost water and high quality customer service.

 The Milwaukee Water Works provides commercial and industrial customers with a reliable, renewable, and low cost supply of high-quality water not available everywhere in the United States.
 A declining block rate provides a further price advantage.
 This high-quality water service contributes to the competitive and profitable performance of water and water technology businesses which generate family-supporting jobs.

 With a service area of 196 square miles, the Milwaukee Water Works’ community customers include Milwaukee, Brown Deer, Butler, Franklin, Greendale, Greenfield, Hales Corners, Menomonee Falls, Mequon, New Berlin, Shorewood, St. Francis, Thiensville, Wauwatosa, West Milwaukee, and the Milwaukee County Grounds.